-Potholes can cause more than just damage to a vehicle, they could also cause severe or fatal injury accidents.
-Potholes are unfortunately common road defects.
-If a road defect is the root cause of a serious accident, you may be able to recover compensation for your injuries and property damage.
+Potholes can cause more than just damage to a vehicle; they can also cause severe or fatal injury accidents.
+Potholes are, unfortunately, common road defects.
+If a road defect is the root cause of a serious accident, you may be able to recover compensation for your injuries and property damages.

-If you or someone you care about has been involved in a serious accident caused by a road defect, you may not have to pay for damages out of your own pocket.
-Victims hurt in road defect accidents do have legal rights and may be able to pursue compensation for their injuries.
-The legal team at DeMayo Law Offices, LLP has experience handling road defect cases and can help guide you through the process of filing a claim.
+If you or someone you love has been involved in a serious accident caused by a road defect, you may not have to pay for damages out of your own pocket.
+Victims hurt in road defect accidents have legal rights and may be able to pursue compensation for their injuries.
+The legal team at DeMayo Law Offices has experience handling road defect cases and can help guide you through the process of filing a claim.
 It can be complicated trying to determine who is liable in a road defect case.

-The North Carolina car accident lawyers at DeMayo Law Offices, LLP have the resources to investigate the circumstances of the accident and determine the negligent party to blame for the dangerous road conditions that caused your collision.
-If you believe that a road defect was to blame for your accident, contact the office of DeMayo Law Offices, LLP today.
+The North Carolina car accident lawyers at DeMayo Law Offices have the resources to investigate the circumstances of the accident and determine the negligent party to blame for the dangerous road conditions that caused your collision.
+If you believe that a road defect was to blame for your accident, contact DeMayo Law Offices today.
 Call (877) 333-1000 to schedule your free, no-obligation case evaluation and let us help you go after the compensation you deserve.

 What is a Road Defect and How Can it Cause an Accident?

 Road defects are issues with any part of a road, street, highway, or construction site that do not meet the standards of what would be considered a safe roadway.
 A road defect results from poor infrastructure maintenance, poor road conditions, or poor logistical planning.
 Road defects that result from poor maintenance can include damage to roads, streets, guard rails, or construction sites that pose dangers to motorists.